Meriipu/multicorrupt64/README.md

 # multicorrupt64
 terminal7 several times at once

-Take a .n64 rom and make several corrupted roms.  return Launch them all at once and cascade the windows evenly out
+Take a .n64 rom and make several corrupted roms.

+Launch them all at once and cascade the windows evenly out

 Makes finding interesting byte regions inside rom easier.